seldomdesign/instana-python-monitoring-tests/README.md

 ```

 # Add Instana Python package

-In order to enable the instrumentation we have to follow the [Python package manual installation](https://www.ibm.com/docs/en/instana-observability/1.0.304?topic=technologies-monitoring-python#manual-installation) method.
-The methos presents two alternatives once the `instana` package was installed:
+In order to enable the instrumentation we will follow the [Python package manual installation](https://www.ibm.com/docs/en/instana-observability/1.0.304?topic=technologies-monitoring-python#manual-installation) method.
+This method will require to add the `instana` python package to the project and use one of two options:
- - without code change: use the environment variable `AUTOWRAPT_BOOTSTRAP=instana` to enable the auto instrumentation
+ - without code change: use the environment variable `AUTOWRAPT_BOOTSTRAP=instana` to enable the auto instrumentation at a deployment level.
- - with code change: manually importing the instana package `import instana`
+ - with code change: manually importing the instana package inside the Python application code with `import instana`

-The
+### Install the instana package
 While in the venv install the instana pip package
 ```
 pip install instana
 ```

+### Optional enhancements
-Add few enhancements to the original FastAPI example like:
+This is optional and will add debug info in HTML form for the root path, and to the original FastAPI example like:
 - new HTML homepage using `HTMLResponse` from `fastapi.responses`
 - Instana EUM (javascript)
 - and environment information obtained using `os` package.